Access Info and Attractions on Approach

 After you exit through the ticket gate, go straight and down the stairs just in front of the station.

 Once you walk down the stairs, you will see the bus stop on your left side.
-Get on a bus bound for “Muroji (室生寺)”, the one-way bus fare is 430 yen, and it will take about 15 minutes to reach Muro-ji Temple.
+Get on a bus bound for “Muroji (室生寺)”, the one-way bus fare is 430 yen, and it will take about 15 minutes to reach Murou-ji Temple.

-Notice: Before going to Muro-ji Temple, please check the timetable for buses on “Sightseeing Guide - Nara Kotsu Bus”.
+Notice: Before going to Murou-ji Temple, please check the timetable for buses on “Sightseeing Guide - Nara Kotsu Bus”.
 Usually, there is one bus per hour.
 During the spring and autumn tourist seasons, the timetable is subject to change and extra buses will be available.

 Except for the peak sightseeing seasons, the buses will not be crowded.
 Take a seat wherever you like and enjoy the view from the window while the bus goes on the winding mountain road.